Heal Your Gut Without Turning Wellness Into Work

 Supporting the Gut Lining Over Time

 A healthy gut lining acts as a selective filter, supporting nutrient absorption while limiting inflammatory exposure.
-When this barrier is compromised, the body becomes more reactive, not just to food but to stress more broadly.
+When this barrier is compromised, the body becomes more reactive, and not just to food.
+Stress, in all its forms, lands harder.

 Repair depends on fundamentals rather than interventions.
 Adequate energy intake.
 Sufficient protein.
-Micronutrient support.
-Time for digestion to complete between meals.
+Micro-nutrient support.
+Enough time for digestion to complete between meals.
 These elements work slowly, but they work reliably.

 Why Calm Matters More Than Control